- In Stock

 *This listing is for *1* Dining Chairs

-The 18" Dining Chair is designed for a table of an average height of 30" inches.
+The 18" Dining Chair is designed for an average table height of 30" inches.

 Designed for Commercial Use; Suitable for Home Use.